hallorant/bigmit/z80unit/README.md

 split up your code into modules and use unit testing.
 Unit tests help you keep modules working as you evolve and enlarge your program.
-Lowering the risk that a cool change you thought up late in development doesn't introduce a bug that will take hours to track down and fix when it emerges in use testing of your program.
+Lowering the risk that a cool change you thought up late in development doesn't introduce a bug that will take hours to track down and fix when it emerges.

 What do you need to write tests?
 Just the `z80unit.asm` file.
 It is self-contained and is all you need.
 Well, also you have to write the test code.